 Weill Cornell Medicine uses the latest robotic surgery technology at NewYork-Presbyterian Hospital in New York City to perform minimally invasive cardiac surgery.
 Combining smooth and dexterous robotic instruments with a high-definition 3D camera, our team is able to perform procedures through very tiny incisions with a precision that would be impossible without the robot.
-In the case of mitral valve repair, Dr. T. Sloane Guy, our Director of Robotic Cardiac Surgery, uses 4 pencil-sized incisions and 1 finger sized incision in chest to perform the procedure.
+In the case of mitral valve repair, Dr. Stephanie Mick, our Director of Minimally Invasive and Robotic Cardiac Surgery, uses 3 pencil-sized incisions and one 2 inch incision in chest to perform the procedure.
 Robotic heart surgery replaces a traditional sternotomy, which involves splitting the breastplate with a saw.
 The robotic method means minimal trauma, less blood loss and less overall discomfort for the patient.

 Robotic mitral valve repair is one of our more common procedures.
 The mitral valve sometimes can leak blood backward into the left atrium.
 This is mitral valve regurgitation which is often caused by mitral valve prolapse.
 Another condition, mitral valve stenosis is when the valve becomes narrow or restrictive which can cause blood to back up into the atrium and lungs.
 Robotic mitral valve repair and replacement can be performed in the vast majority of patients who need surgery with a very high likehood of repair rather than replacement.
 Other than the ability to use small incisions, other advantage of robotics is that it provides a high-definition 3D view of the mtiral valve that facilitates repair.